 In the ordinary course of business, the Banks and Associations may enter into loan transactions with their officers and directors and non-System organizations with which such persons may be associated.
 These loans are subject to special approval requirements contained in Farm Credit Administration regulations and are, in the view of the System institutions' management, made on the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with unrelated borrowers.
-As of December 31, 2017 and 2016, all related party loans were made in accordance with established policies and the same terms as those prevailing at the time for comparable transactions, except for one loan to a company affiliated with a System institution director, which was \$1.6 million and \$1.8 million at December 31, 2017 and 2016.
+As of December 31, 2018 and 2017, all related party loans were made in accordance with established policies and the same terms as those prevailing at the time for comparable transactions, except for one loan to a company affiliated with an individual who served as a System institution director at the time the loan was made, which was \$1.3 million and \$1.6 million at December 31, 2018 and 2017.
 The interest rate on this loan was marginally lower than the rate on similar loans to unrelated borrowers.

-Total loans outstanding to related parties were \$2.2 billion and \$2.4 billion at December 31, 2017 and 2016.
-During 2017 and 2016, \$2.4 billion and \$3.3 billion of new loans were made to such persons and repayments totaled \$2.6 billion and \$3.0 billion.
-In the opinions of Bank and Association managements, all such loans outstanding at December 31, 2017 and 2016 did not involve more than a normal risk of collectability, except for loans to three Association directors totaling \$8.7 million in 2017 and a loan to one Association director totaling \$1.0 million in 2016.
+Total loans outstanding to related parties were \$2.4 billion and \$2.2 billion at December 31, 2018 and 2017.
+During 2018 and 2017, \$2.7 billion and \$2.4 billion of new loans were made to such persons and repayments totaled \$2.5 billion and \$2.6 billion.
+In the opinions of Bank and Association managements, all such loans outstanding at December 31, 2018 and 2017 did not involve more than a normal risk of collectability, except for loans to four Association directors totaling \$12.7 million in 2018 and loans to three Association directors totaling \$8.7 million in 2017.